kiwidata/Emission-by-Country/README.md

 ![Deep_learning](https://github.com/kiwidata/Emission-by-Country/blob/violet-huang/violet_huang/deep%20learning.PNG)

 ## Discussion
-For deep neural network, the application we used in class was for classfication, where the target variable is labeled and belongs to a class.
+For deep neural network, the application we used was for classfication, where the target variable is labeled and belongs to a class.
 In our use case, the target variable is continuous, and the model loss fuction "binary_crossentropy" is not a good fit because it does not work on continous data.
 This is shown in the results where the model accuracy is 0 after training.
 To overcome this, we switched the loss function to "mean squared error" to try to evaluate the model.
 We are able to show that the model is able to reduce the loss and improve accuracy after training.
 However deep neural network is not meant to be a replacement for learning regression or logistical regression, and in many cases it does not perform better.
 For our use case, it definitely seems to be the case where it is not a good fit.
 We believed using linear regression gave us the best result for our dataset and goal.

 # Stage 3: Data Visualization